Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: A structure theorem for Calabi-Yau pairs

 \begin{theorem}\cite[Theorem 3]{KL} Let $X$ be a smooth, simply connected projective Calabi-Yau variety and $f \colon X\dashrightarrow Y$ a dominant map such that $Y$ is not uniruled.
 Then one can write

 where $\pi$ is a projection to a direct factor of $X\cong X_1 \times X_2$ and $g\colon X_1 \dashrightarrow Y$ is generically finite. \end{theorem}

-Any run of a $K_X$-MMP on a Calabi-Yau pair $(X, \Delta)$ with $\Delta > 0$ terminates with a Mori fibre space structure.
-If the base of this fibration is a variety with trivial canonical class then the $(X, \Delta)$ is of product-type by Theorem \ref{ambro}.
-Otherwise we can repeat the same procedure on the base of the Mori fibre space.
+Any run of a $K_X$-MMP with scaling of an ample divisor on a Calabi-Yau pair $(X, \Delta)$, with $\Delta > 0$, terminates with a Mori fibre space structure.
+If the base of this fibration is a variety with trivial canonical class then the pair $(X, \Delta)$ is of product-type by Definition~\ref{defproduct}.
+If that is not the case, we can repeat the same procedure on the base of the Mori fibre space.

 By iterating this procedure, we can obtain the following description of Calabi-Yau pairs which is the main result of this section.